NCCA/NGL/README.md

 ## Building

 It needs to be built using QtCreator or CMake for Windows build instructions read [Windows.md](Windows.md).
+A brief guide for setting up with Ubuntu can be found here [UBUNTU.md](UBUNTU.md)

 Note this is now being built using C++ 14 and will use many C++ 14 features so make sure you have a modern compiler such as clang++ or g++ >4.8